Algebraic Methods and Computational Strategies for Pseudoinverse-Based MR Image Reconstruction (Pinv-Recon): Algebraic Background

-where H denotes the complex conjugate transpose, and $\Tilde{\mathrm{\boldsymbol{U}}},\Tilde{\boldsymbol{\Sigma}},\Tilde{\mathrm{\boldsymbol{V}}}$ denote the truncated matrices.
-The spectrum of singular values also provides a useful visual impression of the overall conditioning of the Encode matrix via L-curve analysis \cite{hansen_use_1993}.
-Truncated SVD removes singular values below a certain threshold (t$\Sigma$) and thereby provides an efficient and interpretable regularization mechanism.
-Typically, the truncation threshold is set to capture a predetermined percentage of the Eigenvalues' cumulative energy (e.g. 95\%).
-The ratio of the largest and the remaining smallest eigenvalue is referred to as the condition number ($\kappa$).
-Adjusting $\kappa$ effectively serves as a regularization mechanism and allows trading precision versus noise amplification (See Supplementary Material 1).
-Note that reconstruction matrices with different $\kappa$ can be realized from the same original untruncated SVD decomposition.
-Optionally, other regularization methods such as Tikhonov regularization can be used.
+where \(\textbf{U}\) and \(\textbf{V}\) are unitary matrices (of dimensions \(N_k\times N_k\) and \(N_r\times N_r\), respectively) and \(\Sigma\) is a diagonal matrix containing the singular values \(\sigma_i\) of \textbf{Encode}.
+The set of singular values (the SVD spectrum) provides a useful visual impression of the overall conditioning of \textbf{Encode}. $\tilde{\textbf{V}} ,\tilde{\Sigma}, \tilde{\textbf{U}}$ are the truncated versions of each matrix respectively.
+Truncated SVD (tSVD) regularizes and ensures stability in the inversion by removing small singular values.
+The ratio of the largest and the remaining smallest singular value in $\tilde{\Sigma}$ is then referred to as the condition number ($\kappa$).
+Typically, the truncation threshold is set to capture a predetermined percentage of the energy of the original data, such as 95\%.
+Note that reconstruction matrices with different condition numbers can be realized from the same original untruncated SVD decomposition.

-For k-space sampling trajectories with arbitrary k-space sampling in the xy-plane and Cartesian phase encoding in z, the reconstruction can be separated into first applying Pinv or iFFT to the z-dimension ($z-Pinv$ or $z-iFFT$), then applying Pinv-Recon as would be done for a 2D trajectory.
+\textbf{QR Decomposition:} QR decomposition \cite{ganderAlgorithmsQRDecomposition1980} factors a matrix into orthogonal and triangular factors and provides the pseudoinverse as:

-Beyond using the encoding matrix alone, including the sample noise matrix $\Tilde{\Psi}$ in the calculation of the reconstruction matrix can minimize noise:
+where \(\textbf{Q}\) is an \(N_k \times N_r\) matrix with orthonormal columns and \(\textbf{R}\) is an \(N_r \times N_r\) upper triangular matrix. \textbf{Q} and \textbf{R} may also be truncated for regularization.
+QR decomposition is typically faster than SVD and maintains good numerical stability, but does not provide the information of the SVD spectrum.